Solomon Asch experiment (1958) A study of conformity

 own.
 Would he go along with the crowd?

-Solomon Asch far right - real subject - third from right.
+In the above image Solomon Asch is pictured far right, - and the real subject, - third from the right.

 To Asch's surprise, 37 of the 50 subjects conformed themselves